scikit-learn-contrib/scikit-learn-extra/doc/user_guide.rst

 **Algorithm description:**
-There are several algorithms to compute K-Medoids, though :class:`KMedoids` currently only supports Partitioning Around Medoids (PAM).
-The PAM algorithm uses a greedy search, which may fail to find the global optimum.
-It consists of two alternating steps commonly called the
+There are several algorithms to compute K-Medoids, though :class:`KMedoids` currently only supports K-Medoids solver analogous to K-Means.
+Other frequently used approach is partitioning around medoids (PAM) which is currently not implemented.
-Assignment and Update steps (BUILD and SWAP in Kaufmann and Rousseeuw, 1987).

-PAM works as follows:
+This version works as follows:

 * Initialize: Select ``n_clusters`` from the dataset as the medoids using a heuristic, random, or k-medoids++ approach (configurable using the ``init`` parameter).